SHREYANSHx07/FACIAL-GD/README.md

 # FACIAL-GD
-IGSB implementation of GestaltMatcher as described in https://www.medrxiv.org/content/10.1101/2020.12.28.20248193v2.
-This repository is implemented by
+IGSB implementation of FACIAL-GD as described in https://www.medrxiv.org/content/10.1101/2020.12.28.20248193v2.
-Institute for Genomic Statistics and Bioinformatics (IGSB) at the University of Bonn.
 In this repository, we included three critical parts, face cropper, model training, and evaluation.
-Due to the legal and copyright issue, the original photos for training and metadata are hosted in GestaltMatcher Database (https://gestaltmatcher.gene-talk.de/) with controlled access.
+Due to the legal and copyright issue, the original photos for training and metadata are hosted in FACIAL-GD Database (https://gestaltmatcher.gene-talk.de/) with controlled access.
 Please get in touch with us to access the data.

 ## Environment